liamsto/rust-kernel/README.md

 The foundation of the OS is build upon this [amazing tutorial](https://os.phil-opp.com/) by Phillip Oppermann.
 After laying that groundwork, I have shifted towards implementing unique features and optimizations.

 ## Current Status
 As of now I am all caught up with that tutorial, so have begun to implement my own features.
-Some of them are complteded, currently being worked on or simply planned for the future - you can track the progress below.
+Some of them are completed, currently being worked on or simply planned for the future - you can track the progress below.

 ## To-Do List:
 ### ✔️ Fixed Block-Size Allocator Optimizations